MarcGrol/golangAnnotations/README.md

     }

-The golangAnnotationsTool parses your own golang source-code (using the abstract-syntax-tree tools from the standard go library) into an intermediate representation.
+The golangAnnotations-tool parses any golang source-code (using the abstract-syntax-tree tools from the standard go library) into an intermediate representation.
-From this intermediate representation, we can easily generate predictable and error-phrone boilerplate source-code.
+From this intermediate representation,the tool generates predictable and error-phrone boilerplate source-code.
 The annotations are used as instructions to the code-generator.

 This first implementation focuses on essing the work on the following topics:
 - web-services (jax-rs like):